kartikpalani/Smart-Energy-Hackathon/Light Hackers/README.md

 Project Name: Smart Street Light System
 =======================

--> This project was a result of Hackathon held at IIT Bombay on 22-23 March,2014.
+-> This project was a outcome of Hackathon held at IIT Bombay on 22-23 March,2014.

 -> Team Members: